jakequbit/threathunting/README.md

 - [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) - I use Red Canary's Atomic Red Team to test detection and imho it's the best MVP (both minimal viable product and most valuable player). (bonus: it's mapped to MITRE!)

 <h4>Data Sources / Monitoring Tools</h4>
+<p>Once you have a hypothesis, or a start/inspiration for your hunt, you'll have to find where pertinent information is collected or identify new information that should be collected.</p>

+- [Shodan.io](https://www.shodan.io) - Shodan can be a great way to start a Threat Hunt.
+It's way too common to discover X system may have been public for far too long.

 In addition to the general tools used above: No list would be complete without Sysmon...